guimagalhaes/backdoorGolang/README.md

 ## Main goal

-This code is just for research purposes.
+This code is for research purposes only.

 Forked from pilebones/backdoorGolang.
 Changed from CLI interface to a golang module.